 Or, take this story from Kelly, who increased her mortgage payment after seeing the impact of rounding up on her payments:

 “I didn’t realize how impactful a small change could be!
 We saw if we rounded up on our mortgage payment, we’d save quite a bit of money *and* time.
 I don’t know if I’m more excited about the $72k of interest savings or the 12 years of time savings, but I do know our future selves will thank us a lot!!”

--Kelly, Product Marketing, Chicken Whisperer, Home Steader, and One Step Closer to a Paid-Off Home Mortgage
+-Kelly, Production Manager, Chicken Whisperer, Homesteader, and One Step Closer to a Paid-Off Home Mortgage

 It turns out those forever-long loans can have a shorter shelf life after all.
-As always, we’re honored to be here with you on your debt payoff journey.
-If you’re in the middle of it, we hope this new tool can be a tasty mid-race gulp of your favorite fluorescent sports drink and a downhill stretch to give you a burst of energy and momentum.
+As always, we’re honored to be here with you on your loan payoff journey.
+If you’re in the middle of it, we hope the new Loan Planner tool can be a tasty mid-race gulp of your favorite fluorescent sports drink and a downhill stretch to give you a burst of energy and momentum.
 Put that finish line firmly in your sights!

 Loan Planner FAQs

 Can I use this for my credit card debt?